astrojord/p358-final/README.md

 # p358-final
-WDM vs CDM halo collisions
+Galaxy collisions

-2LPTic code source (NYU): http://cosmo.nyu.edu/roman/2LPT/
+2LPTic code source (NYU): http://cosmo.nyu.edu/roman/2LPT/ #this ended up not being used

+make halos generates halos, integrator has the step, bha has the tree Main runs everything

+BHA is from "N-dim Barnes-Hut algorithm for data visualization"